You’ve taken all the steps to building an effective email newsletter, from your email list to your drip campaign, Now what?

 Start getting analytical

-You may have unbreakable confidence in your copywriting and design skills, however these metrics will add a quantitative element to your analysis of your email campaign.
+You may have unbreakable confidence in your copywriting and design skills, however these metrics will add a quantitative element to your analysis of your email marketing campaign and email marketing software.

 Diagnosing your email campaign via these metrics will give you a barometer from which you can track overall trends in how your subscribers are responding to your campaign, and thus allow you to make informed decisions about the direction of your campaign going forward.